Calvin-L/backup/README.md

 # Backup

 This is my homemade backup solution.
+It backs up your data to Amazon Glacier and encrypts it along the way.

 Project goals:

  - low-cost
- - cost estimation
+ - ahead-of-time cost estimation
  - all data encrypted on remote store
  - concurrent backups are safe
  - progress meter
  - detection of moved files
+ - handling for symbolic and hard links
  - deduplication

 ## "Quick" Start